Skip to main content

 Approval Process for School Food Authority (SFA) Equipment Purchases

 This memorandum contains information pertaining to the requirement for SFAs to obtain prior approval for equipment purchase(s) from the State Education Department.
-Government-wide requirements found in the Office of Management and Budget (OMB) guidance cited at 2 CFR 200 (Subpart E Cost Principles), 2 CFR 200.439, Equipment and other capital expenditures, require a SFA to obtain the prior written approval of its awarding agency before incurring the cost of a capital expenditure.
+Effective October 1, 2024, government-wide requirements found in the Office of Management and Budget (OMB) guidance cited at 2 CFR 200 (Subpart E Cost Principles), 2 CFR 200.439, Equipment and other capital expenditures, require a SFA to obtain the prior written approval of its awarding agency before incurring the cost of a capital expenditure.
 Both the OMB guidance and Generally Accepted Accounting Principles identify equipment as a capital asset.
-The OMB guidance and Department of Agriculture (USDA) regulations at 2 CFR 200.33 define “equipment” as tangible personal property (including information technology systems) having a useful life of one year or longer and a per-unit acquisition cost that equals or exceeds the lesser capitalization level established for financial statement purposes, $5,000, or a lower threshold set by local level regulations.
+The OMB guidance and Department of Agriculture (USDA) regulations at 2 CFR 200.33 define “equipment” as tangible personal property (including information technology systems) having a useful life of one year or longer and a per-unit acquisition cost that equals or exceeds the lesser capitalization level established for financial statement purposes, $10,000, or a lower threshold set by local level regulations.

 Purchasing equipment and other capital assets exposes the Child Nutrition Program to greater risk than do expenditures for such routine, recurring items as staff salaries, supplies, etc. SED’s prior review and approval provides reasonable assurance that the asset’s acquisition cost is reasonable, necessary, and allocable for Program purposes and that the nonprofit food service account can absorb the cost or that there is another appropriate funding source and the nonprofit food service account has a plan and the capacity to pay the fund back, if applicable.